ansh-patel2005/Space-Travelling-Coders/README.md

 ## The program
 Upon loading in, you're previewing the night sky of Earth.

-Move around by changing the latitude, latitude and fov angle by dragging the slider.
+Move around by changing the longitude, latitude and fov angle by dragging the slider.

 Change to another exoplanet by selecting a planet in the planets select menu.
 Note: you can't come back to Earth after switching to an exoplanet.